Sure, you are talented, but promotions are for personality more than ability. If you're eager, thoughtful and perma-motivated, you're in with a shout.

 Plan to deliver it positively.
 Think of it like a newspaper article: the headline is the problem.
 The first paragraph is your well-thought-out solution.

-If you miss office parties, yo'’re not really a team player.
-Whether you agree with that or not, that's how it will be looked upon.
+If you miss office parties, you're not a team player.
+Whether you agree with that or not, that's how it will be perceived.

 You need to party properly.
 Get into it a bit, let your hair down, don't be corporate and talk about work the whole time.
 Instead, chat about your out-of-work passions and discover other peoples' too.